yukanagai/hogwarts_crud/README.md

 rails s
 ```

 Doesn't all work?
 Sort through the errors in your code!
+Perhaps one of your merges was done incorrectly, or it's just plain old Ruby errors.
+If it continues to break google/stack overflow it!

 # Part 11 - Heroku it up!